x42/balance.lv2/README.md

 *Gain Mode* defines the behaviour of the *Balance* knob.

 * classic "Balance" mode.
+  * Attenuate one channels at a time; no positive gain.
   * 100% left: mute the right channel, left channel is untouched.
   *  50% left: attenuate the right channel by -6dB (signal * 0.5), left channel is untouched.
   *  29% left: attenuate the right channel by -3dB (signal * 0.71), left channel is untouched.